Jasper Johns: Career

 Returning to New York in the summer of 1953, Johns worked at Marboro Books and began to meet some of the artists who would be formative in his early career.
 These included Sari Dienes, Rachel Rosenthal, and Robert Rauschenberg, with the latter of whom Johns began a romantic and artistic relationship that would last until 1961.
 During the same period Johns was strongly influenced by the choreographer Merce Cunningham and his partner, the composer John Cage.
 Working together, they explored the contemporary art scene, and began sharing their ideas on art.

 In March 1957, while visiting Rauschenberg's studio, the gallery owner Leo Castelli asked to see Johns's art.
 As Castelli recalled: "So we went down.
 It was just the floor below.
 There was a fantastic display of flags and targets.
 You know the target with the plastic eyes, the one with the faces.
 The Green Target was at the Jewish Museum, but there was a big white flag, a smaller white flag, numbers, the alphabet, anything—all those great masterpieces."
 Castelli immediately offered Johns an exhibition.
 His first solo show at the Leo Castelli Gallery, held in early 1958, was well received; all but two of the eighteen works on view sold.
 Alfred H. Barr Jr., the founding director of New York's Museum of Modern Art, purchased three paintings from the show, which were the first works by Johns to enter a museum collection.

+Johns worked with others to raise both funds and attention for Merce Cunningham's Dance Company.
+He assisted his lover Robert Rauschenberg in some of his 1950s designs for Cunningham's sets and costumes.